contrun/ckb-lua/docs/dylib.md

 ### `lua_run_code`

-The actual evaluation of Lua code can be initiated by calling`lua_run_code`.
+The actual evaluation of Lua code can be initiated by calling `lua_run_code`.
 Both Lua source code and binary code are acceptable to `lua_run_code`.
 Evaluating binary code can be less resource-hungry both in terms of the cycles needed to run the code and the storage space required to store the code.
 It takes four arguments.
 The first one `l` is the opaque pointer returned from `lua_create_instance`, the second one `code` is a pointer which points to the code buffer, which can be either Lua source code or Lua bytecode.
 The third one `code_size` is the size of the `code` buffer.
 The last one `name` is the name of the Lua program.
 This may be helpful in debugging.
+The lua script may early return control to the host program by calling `ckb.exit_script(code)`.
+In this case, the return code of this function is the parameter `code`.
+If no `ckb.exit_script` is called, 0 will be returned if lua script is executed successfully, otherwise a negative number will be returned.
+Lua script should pass non-negative number to `ckb.exit_script` in order to distinguish lua interpreter error and delibrately set return code.

 ### `lua_close_instance`

 Calling `lua_close_instance` will release all the resources used by Lua.
 It takes the opaque pointer returned from `lua_create_instance` as a parameter.

+### `lua_toggle_exit`

+`lua_toggle_exit` can be used to toggle whether `ckb.exit` is enabled.
+Since `ckb.exit(code)` can stop the execution of the whole VM and return `code` to ckb-vm.
+It may be undesirable in some situation.
+By default, we have disabled it.
+Users may call `lua_toggle_exit(l, 1)` to enable it (here parameter `l` is the lua instance).

 ## Lua Functions

 ### Functions in Lua Standard Library

 Most of the functions in Lua standard library have been ported to ckb-lua.
 You can expect all the platform-independent functions to work.
-But some platform-dependent functions like `os.rename` (removing a file from the file system) will not exist in ckb-lua.
+But some platform-dependent functions (e.g. all functions in the module `os`) are not provided in ckb-lua.

 TODO: add list of functions that are not available in ckb-lua.